 - Personal Assistants

 Involved in IoT ?
 Then join the LPRA now!

 The LPRA is a not-for-profit organisation, run for the benefit of its members.
-Being a member of the LPRA not only supports the funding of the Council activities but also provides fantastic networking and educational opportunities for Members.
+Being a member of the LPRA also provides fantastic networking and educational opportunities for Members.
 Annual membership starts at just £275.00+vat dependent on the number of employees.
 To find out more about the benefits of membership please contact the LPRA Secretariat HERE

 Brian M Back BEng(Hons) CEng FIET MIoD Vice Chair & Council Member Low Power Radio Association

 * In Germany this has been designtaed Industrie 4.0